-Our research is focused on the cellular mechanisms of neurodegenerative diseases, most notably FTD (frontotemporal dementia) and ALS (amyotrophic lateral sclerosis).
+Our research is focused on the molecular mechanisms of neurodegenerative diseases, most notably FTD (frontotemporal dementia) and ALS (amyotrophic lateral sclerosis).
 FTD and ALS are currently incurable, and affected patients usually die within a few years of disease onset.
 Post-mortem brains of FTD and ALS patients show characteristic protein inclusions in the cytosol of neurons and glia cells (Fig. 1).
 The main components of these pathological inclusions are two RNA-binding proteins, TDP-43 (TAR DNA binding protein of 43 kDa) and FUS (Fused in sarcoma), which usually reside in the cell nucleus and regulate transcription and splicing of numerous target genes.

 Fig. 1: Neuronal cytoplasmic TDP-43 and FUS inclusions in post-mortem brains of FTD patients.
 Reproduced from Dormann & Haass, Trends Neurosci 2011

 (1) Nuclear transport defects in ALS/FTD: By which mechanisms are TDP-43 and FUS exported from the nucleus to the cytoplasm?
 Which additional factors regulate nuclear import of TDP-43 and FUS?
 Are nuclear transport components or regulatory factors defective in ALS/FTD patients?
 How does the most frequent genetic cause of ALS and FTD, a repeat expansion in the C9orf72 gene, affect the nucleocytoplasmic transport machinery?

 We are supported by an Emmy Noether grant of the Deutsche Forschungsgemeinschaft (DFG) (DO-1804/1-1) and by the Munich Cluster for Systems Neurology (SyNergy, EXC 1010).
 We also received Seed Funding by the LMU Junior Researcher Fund within the framework of LMUexcellent.
 Helena Ederle is supported by a PhD fellowship of the Hans and Ilse Breuer Foundation.